zlogic/mendix-docs/content/en/docs/releasenotes/deployment/sap-cloud-platform.md

 For information on the current status of deployment to SAP BTP and any planned releases, see [Mendix Status](https://status.mendix.com/).

+## 2025

+#### Portal Improvements

+* Integrated Maia, a built-in chat interface powered by Generative AI, into the SAP Deployment Portal.

+#### Bug Fixes

+* We have resolved the issue with downloading the MDA from the SAP Deployment Portal.
+* We have fixed the "Loading More Environments" issue on the SAP Deployment Portal.
 ## 2024

 ### August 27, 2024